Logiqx/gpx-ideas/docs/README.md

-### Topics
+### Content

-The "GPX Ideas" project consists of 3 independent topics:
+The content of the project relates to 3 independent topics:

 1. GPX [Extensions](extensions/README.md) - GPX extension schemas for fitness, nautical, aviation, meteorological, etc
 2. GPX [Usage](usage/README.md) - topics relating to general usage such as validation and file compression (gpz)